Kayo Sports Premium Subscription

 Unlike streaming video, where providers differentiate themselves on content, streaming music services all boasts libraries in the millions of tracks, which leads to a lot of overlap.
 There is a growing tendency for artists to launch exclusively with a single service, and some artists have pulled their catalogue from certain services as well.

-The biggest differentiator in the music space then is in the platform itself.
-Spotify, for example, has built out its service to connect with a massive range of devices through its Spotify Connect platform, and has spent a lot of time developing technology to allow for curated playlists based on your listening habits.
+The biggest differentiator in the music space is in the platform itself.
+For example, Spotify has built out its service to connect with a massive range of devices through its Spotify Connect platform and has spent a lot of time developing technology to allow for curated playlists based on your listening habits.

 A growing trend in music streaming is also the ability to share an account with family members, where multiple users can listen to music at the same time with individual accounts, all paid for under a single, discounted bill.

 Music streaming can fundamentally be broken down into three different categories.
 There's the all-you-can-eat subscription model that offers access to an extensive song library for a set fee every month, and has risen to become one of the most popular methods of music streaming in recent years.
 There's also the digital radio model, that sees a radio-like service delivered through the Internet, and lacks the ability to create playlists or listen to albums.
 There's also the more traditional iTunes model of digitally purchasing songs and albums to own.

 To help decide which type of service is best for you, visit our music streaming comparison for more information.

 Netflix's Hyperdrive pits drivers against each other in an oversized obstacle course, while Foxtel explores the darker side of televangelism in The Righteous Gemstones.
 Read more…

 Watch Cormier defend his Heavyweight Championship title against Miocic at UFC 241.
 Here's your guide.
 Read more…